Getting from A to B: A Roadmap to Freight Forwarding

 The trade wars also reshaped the geographical landscape of the freight forwarding space as some retailers diverted their manufacturing away from China and to countries like Vietnam with favorable manufacturing capacity and cheap labor.
 In Europe, near-shoring continued to remain a popular solve with European production moving to Central and Eastern Europe or Northern Africa and some US companies turning to low-cost and nearby Mexico.
 With the shifting of shipping geographies and increased uncertainty , cross border M&A activity slowed relative to historical levels as many players focused on domestic opportunities while concurrently developing longer term strategies to diversify their footprints in attractive markets abroad to reduce the potential impact of future trade disruptions.

 With the start of this decade has come a new factor bringing uncertainty to the space: the spread of COVID-19 from China around the globe.
 As factories have shuttered and supply chains have shifted, the geography of contagion has rapidly and continuously altered manufacturing and logistics plans.
 Yet, COVID-19 also brings increased demand for the expedient manufacturing and transportation of some desperately needed resources (i.e. respirators, masks, cleaning supplies, medications) that are flying off the shelves in hard hit regions and essential to treatment in local hospitals.

-Consolidation is nothing new in the freight forwarding space, with no signs of slowing down anytime soon.
+Consolidation is nothing new in the freight forwarding space, with ample opportunity still ahead.